Mar. 6, 2018.

 When you’ve finished your appeal process, pat yourself on the back and remember: “A human will review your appeal,” Green says.
 Being organized and presenting your appeal coherently puts the odds in your favor.

-Take on the taxman: Property taxes are probably going to increase
+Take on the taxman: Property taxes are likely to increase

-After owning your home for several years, you might notice your property taxes continue to go up.
-Even after you’ve paid off your mortgage, property taxes are likely to climb.
+After owning your home for several years, you, like many homeowners, may notice your property taxes continue to rise.
+Even after you’ve paid off your mortgage, property taxes are likely to increase.

 This is because property taxes are based on the assessed value of your home, or its grand list.
 As a result, your property taxes may rise or fall as the economy changes, related to current interest rates, inflation, tax laws, and the state of the housing market.
-As mentioned, renovating your home can be beneficial to increase its value, with the side effect of causing your annual property taxes to rise.
+We saw an example of this in 2017 when homeowners rushed to pay their property taxes before the end of the year — and before Trump’s newly signed tax plan with combined state, local, and property tax deduction caps went into effect.
+As mentioned, renovating your home can be beneficial to increase its value, with the side effect of causing your annual property taxes to increase.

 For many homeowners, property taxes based on assessed value go up every year.
 And in many areas, property taxes rise after new items vote in and local budgets increase.
 To combat rising tax bills, your annual property taxes are always worth investigating – and disputing.